q30-space/spaceapi-endpoint/README.md

 ## Overview

-SpaceAPI-Endpoint provides an REST API that follows the [SpaceAPI v15 specification](https://spaceapi.io/docs/) to expose real-time information about the hackerspace status.
+SpaceAPI-Endpoint provides a REST API that follows the [SpaceAPI v15 specification](https://spaceapi.io/docs/) to expose real-time information about the hackerspace status.

 ## Configuration